 Civil and military officials

 Chinese civil or military officials used a variety of codes to show their rank and position.
-The most recognized is the Mandarin square or rank bage.
-Another code was also the use of colorful hat knobs fixed on the top of their hats.
-The specific hat knob on one's hat determined one's rank.
-As there were twelve types of hat knobs representing the nine distinctive ranks of the civil or military position.
+The most recognized is the Mandarin square or rank badge.
+Another way to show social standing and civil rank was the use of colorful hat knobs fixed on the top of their hats.
+The specific hat knob on one's hat determined one's rank,as there were twelve types of hat knobs representing the nine distinctive ranks of the civil or military position.
 Variations existed for Ming official head wear.
 In the Qing Dynasty different patterns of robes represented different ranks.

 Qing Dynasty (1644–1912)